b-n/cv/data/experience/guidion.md

 title: Code Juggling Acrobat
 company: Guidion
 timeFrom: 2017-11-01
+timeTo: 2022-06-30
 type: experience
 ---
 I originally started working with Guidion whilst I was consulting at Nextview around March '17.

-My largest achievements at Guidon so far:
+Largest achievements:

-- Building a Financial integration that reliably works to process 10s of Millions of Euros per year
+- Building a Financial integration that reliably processes 10s of Millions of Euros per year.
-- Championing SFDX and Packaging 2, gaining recognition from Salesforce Product Lines and influencing features for everyone
-- Building packagable components and generic utilies in soon to be released public repositories

-At Guidion, we work in a very structured Scrum and Agile environment of 2 weeks, where we constantly and consistently deliver quality features and improvements.
-I have spent a large amount of time investing and helping our teams to develop out our Agile and team strategies.
-In addition to this, I have owned large parts of the system architecture, collaborating with the team to ensure our standards are solid, and owned by everyone.
+- Recognised by Salesforce Corporate Product team as a champion of their SFDX and Packaging 2 changes (Bleeding edge).
+- Professionalised the Salesforce development industry by generating and maintaining general use libraries and utilities

+Environment:

+- Agile software development using Scrum.
+2 week sprints. ~15 Software Engineers.
+- ~800 userbase dealing with complex app business logic.
+Specifically materials and product dependencies, completion gates, complex validations etc.
+- 10-20 million worth of revenue being generated through the code I wrote, thus reliablility and traceability were key.
+- Most senior dev on staff.
+Accountable for overall software, system, and object architecture, however preferred to delegate and rotate responsibility to ensure everyone was engaged